jacoboneill/Obsidian-Vault/Computer Science/AQA A-Level Computer Science/Object-Oriented Programming Concepts.md

 	- [[Design Principles#Favour Composition Over Inheritance|Favour Composition Over Inheritance]]
 	- [[Design Principles#Program to Interfaces, Not Implementation|Program to Interfaces, Not Implementation]]
 # Study / Research Tasks
-- For your real-life example above, use an OOP programming language to implement a solution.
+- For your real-life example above, use an OOP language to implement a solution.
 Include the following features:
 	- Objects created using Abstract, Virtual, and Static methods
 	- Inheritance
 	- Aggregation